Fourth-wave feminism: Roe v. Wade overturn

-On June 24, 2022, The U.S. Supreme Court ruled 6–3, in favor of Dobbs v.
-Jackson Women's Health Organization which subsequently overruled the previous landmark Supreme Court case of Roe v.
-Wade as well as Planned Parenthood v.
-Casey.
-Dobbs ruled that the Constitution of the United States does not confer the right to an abortion.
+On June 24, 2022, the U.S. Supreme Court in Dobbs v.
+Jackson Women's Health Organization, in a 6–3 decision, overruled the previous landmark precedents of Roe v.
+Wade andPlanned Parenthood v.
+Casey, stating that the Constitution of the United States does not confer the right to an abortion.
 The case was presented on the Constitutionality of a 2018 Mississippi law that banned abortion operations after the 15th week of pregnancy.
-This ruling makes Dobbs to be considered a landmark decision of the court.
 The decision on June 24, 2022 came after a leak on May 2, 2022, which showed leaked documents of the majority opinion by Justice Samuel Alito, which criticized Roe.
 The following day the Supreme Court confirmed these documents to be legitimate but stated these documents do "not represent a decision by the Court or the final position of any member on the issues in the case".

-The impact of the overturn of Roe was significant and impactful for all women across the country.
-Once Roe was overturned, various states across the United States followed suit in determining their stance on the Constitutionality of a protected right to abortion.
+Once Roe was overturned, various states across the United States followed suit in determining their stance on the protection of the right to abortion.
 Some states' older restrictions on abortion that were put on hold after Roe was passed, were now put back into place.
 Many states also had trigger laws that were put into place in May 2021, when the Supreme Court agreed to hear Dobbs arguments.
 These states include Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Utah, and Wyoming.
 Some of the states never removed their pre-Roe abortion bans.
-They were unable to be enacted while Roe was in effect, but were put back into place after the overturning of Roe.
+They were unable to be enforced while Roe was in effect, but went back into operation after its overturning.

 Protests spread all across the U.S. after the announcement of the overturn of Roe.
 These protests were largely peaceful and were carried out in 46 states.